d-jiao/d-jiao/README.md

 <h3 align="center">Hi 👋, I'm Dian Jiao</h3>
 <h4 align="center">An Accounting PhD student at Columbia Business School</h4>

-- 👀 I am primarily interested in learning about how the accounting information can shape the market efficiency and the role of disclosure and information intermediaries in the process
+- 👀 I am primarily interested in learning about how accounting information can shape market efficiency and the role of disclosure and information intermediaries in the process
 - 💞️ Born and raised in Henan Province, the birthplace of Chinese Civilization with over 3,200 years of recorded history, I enjoy history, Chinese poems, and Chinese calligraphy.
 Also, I am interested in basketball, table tennis, and road cycling
 - 📫 You can reach me at **dj2526@columbia.edu**
 - 📓 Feel free to read more about me [here](https://d-jiao.github.io/homepage/)